cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The keys that `DeriveKeyPair()` produces have only as much entropy as the provided input keying material.
-For a given KEM, the `ikm` parameter given to `DeriveKeyPair()` SHOULD have a length of at least `Nsk`, and SHOULD have at least `Nsk` bytes of entropy.
+For a given KEM, the `ikm` parameter given to `DeriveKeyPair()` SHOULD have length at least `Nsk`, and SHOULD have at least `Nsk` bytes of entropy.

 All invocations of KDF functions (such as `LabeledExtract` or `LabeledExpand`) in any DHKEM's `DeriveKeyPair()` function use the DHKEM's associated KDF (as opposed to